j0hax/c3dk/README.md

 - Extended linker script

 Aside from changed variable names, the project should mostly be backward-compatible with MDK.
 Windows and macOS support is untested.

+[^tc]: The ESP32-C3 needs a `rv32imc_zicsr/ilp32` multilib, a combination which is not built in most GCC RISC-V distributions as of August 2024.